 Gur witnessed improve demand last week.
-Demand of remade chaku Gur came from Rajasthan, Haryana and Punjab market.
-Despite of improved demand prices remains steady of chaku Gur in previous week.
-However, high temperature in Rajasthan and Gujarat market resist the possibilities of increase in demand.
-According to reliable sources, demand might rebound in the next two weeks which may support the Gur prices upwards.
+Demand of remade chaku gur came from Rajasthan, Haryana and Punjab market.
+Despite improved demand, prices of chaku gur remained steady in the previous week..
+However, high temperature in Rajasthan and Gujarat market limit the possibilities of increase in demand.
+Demand might rebound in the next two weeks which may support the Gur prices upwards.
 It is noticeable that there are 1,250,000 bags (40 kg each) stored in cold storage in bench mark market Muzaffar Nagar.
-Out of total bags of Gur, 850,000 bags are for Chaku variety Gur and rest are Raskut and Papdi variety Gur.
-Traders have to clear the pipeline of Gur within 75 days as new arrivals are expected in 2.5 months that might put pressure on Gur.
+Out of total bags of gur, 850,000 bags are for Chaku variety gur and rest are Raskut and Papdi variety gur.
+Traders have to clear the pipeline of gur within 75 days as new arrivals are expected in 2.5 months that might put pressure on Gur.

-Production of Gur in Karnataka and Maharashtra market started which may increase pressure on Muzaffarnagar chaku variety Gur as buyers from Gujarat and Rajasthan market would prefer buying Gur from Maharashtra in comparison to UP market owing to less transportation costs.
-Meanwhile, crushing is at its last stages in Maharashtra and Karnataka and any uncrushed cane will be taken by kolhus for making Gur which further increase the supply of Gur.
+Production of Gur in Karnataka and Maharashtra market started which may increase pressure on Muzaffarnagar chaku variety gur as buyers from Gujarat and Rajasthan market would prefer buying gur from Maharashtra in comparison to UP market owing to lower transportation costs..
+Meanwhile, crushing is at its last stages in Maharashtra and Karnataka and any uncrushed cane will be taken by kolhus for making gur which will further increase the supply of gur.

 Demand might improve in UP market for the coming week as temperature declines in Rajasthan and Gujarat.
-We expect prices of Gur remains steady to positive in coming week.
+We expect prices of gur remains steady to positive in coming week.

+Commodity: Sugar Contract: July

-Commodity: Sugar Exchange: NCDEX Contract: July Expiry: July 20th, 2011
+Exchange: NCDEX Expiry: July 20th, 2011